dmis-lab/demographic-prediction/README.md

 Raehyun Kim and Hyunjae Kim (2019). *[Predicting Multiple Demographic Attributes with Task Specific Embedding Transformation and Attention Network.](https://arxiv.org/abs/1903.10144)* In Proceedings of SIAM International Conference on Data Mining (SDM'19)

-Please cite our paper if you use the code or datasets.

 The code is tested under a Linux desktop (w/ TiTan X - Pascal) with Pytorch 1.0.0. and Python 3.